K-theoretic invariants of Hamiltonian fibrations: Introduction and main results

+This result is stronger than Theorem \ref{thm:Reznikov-example}, since the condition here can be rewritten as in $K^0(B),$ for all $U \in H^2(M,\Z),$ and the Chern character provides an isomorphism between the rational K-theory and the rational cohomology of $B$.
+This result is strictly stronger, as follows rather quickly from the fact that there exist complex vector bundles $E$ that are not stably trivial, and yet all their Chern classes vanish.
+See specific examples in Section \ref{section:examples}.
+Finally, to draw a classical analogy to this result, the projectivization of a complex vector bundle is trivial as a $PU(r)$-bundle if and only if the vector bundle is the twist by a line bundle of a trivial vector bundle.
+This is immediate from the central extension

+Our new invariants of Hamiltonian fibrations are based on the observation that the theory of geometric quantization, when applicable, provides for each $k \in \Z_{>0}$ a homotopy-canonical (twisted, in general) family of elliptic differential operators on certain natural Hilbert bundles over $B.$ The analytic family index of this elliptic family furnishes the required invariants with values in the K-theory of the base.
+The family being homotopy-canonical follows from the contractibility of the space of $\om$-compatible almost complex structures on $M,$ a fact that is well-known, yet crucial, also in the theory of pseudo-holomorphic curves.

-The basic object that we work with is a \emph{prequantization space}, which can be described as a $4$-tuple $\widehat {M}= (M, L, \nabla, \omega)$ for $L$ a complex Hermitian line bundle over a symplectic manifold $(M,\om)$ with a unitary connection $\nabla$ having curvature\footnote{This sign convention, while common in the quantization literature, is opposite to the one that is standard in the symplectic topology literature.
-In particular, the dual tautological line bundle $\cO(1) \to \C P^r$ with its canonical Chern connection, determined by the standard holomorphic and Hermitian structures, is a prequantization $\wh{\C P^r}$ of $\C P^r$ with the standard Fubini-Study symplectic form $\om_{FS}.$ To make this sign convention compatible with the usual statements on Hamiltonians and the automorphism group of the prequantization, one should use the sign convention $\iota_X \om = dH,$ for the Hamiltonian vector field $X$ of the Hamiltonian function $H$ on $M.$} $R(\nabla) = -i \om.$
+To describe these invariants in more detail we recall a few facts about geometric quantization.
+First of all, the basic object that we work with is a \emph{prequantization space}, which can be described as a $4$-tuple $\widehat {M}= (M, L, \nabla, \omega)$ for $L$ a complex Hermitian line bundle over a symplectic manifold $(M,\om)$ with a unitary connection $\nabla$ having curvature\footnote{ This sign convention, while common in the quantization literature, is opposite to the one that is standard in the symplectic topology literature.
+In particular, the dual tautological line bundle $\cO(1) \to \C P^r$ with its canonical Chern connection, determined by the standard holomorphic and Hermitian structures, is a prequantization $\wh{\C P^r}$ of $\C P^r$ with the standard Fubini-Study symplectic form $\om_{FS}.$ To make this sign convention compatible with the usual statements on Hamiltonians and the automorphism group of the prequantization, one should use the sign convention $\iota_X \om = dH,$ for the Hamiltonian vector field $X$ of the Hamiltonian function $H$ on $M.$} $R(\nabla) = -i \om.$ Note that in order for such $(L,\nabla)$ to exist on a symplectic manifold $(M,\om),$ the cohomology class of the symplectic form must be representable by a class with integer coefficients.
+We call such symplectic manifolds {\em quantizable} and shall restrict our consideration to this class.